hubmapconsortium/hra-millitome-generator/README.md

 The user adjusts a handfull of variables, such as organ type, gender, block size and selects which part of the millitome (top, bottom) should be generated.
 OpenScad will build the requested geometry, which can then be exported as an STL file for 3D-printing.

+<h3>Folder content</h3>

+Millitome Generator is currently in version 10.
+The OpenScad code can be found in "OpenScad Code/V10/".
+Also in this folder is a directory called "organs".
+This folder contains 24 STL files with modified/simplified geometry of the respective organs from the HuBMAP repository.
+When Millitome Generator runs in OpenScad it will look for the specified STL organ files in the "organs" folder.